 3. Check - in Texas only

-4. Credit/Debit Card - includes a convenience fee.
+4. Credit/Debit Card - in person only - includes a convenience fee.
 Click here for Convenience Fee Chart

 - Photo ID must be included for the card holder if different from the qualified